 Fees, which include a team jersey, are $83 per player for residents and $88 for non-residents.
 Registration is by individual with teams assigned randomly through a blind draft.
 Coaches will contact participants after Nov.
 15, when they receive their rosters.

-Download the Youth Basketball Registration and the Frequently Asked Questions (includes handouts on concussions and sudden cardiac arrest).
+Download the Youth Basketball Registration Form, the Frequently Asked Questions (includes handouts on concussions and sudden cardiac arrest) and Youth Basketball League Rules and Regulations.

 Teams practice one evening during the week with games on Saturdays.
 Practices start the week of Dec.
 3 and the season opens on Saturday, Jan.
 5. Season-ending tournaments for grades three through 12 are held in early March.
 There are no games or practices when the South-Western City School District (SWCSD) is closed for scheduled breaks, holidays or inclement weather or when SWCSD activities are scheduled for the space.
 Please be aware that due to limited space availability, practice times for all age groups may extend to a completion time as late as 9:30 p.m.
 Canceled practices are generally not rescheduled.